ulissigroup/amptorch/README.md

 AMPTorch has been made to be similar to *Amp* as to require minimal learning for its currents users.
 An `example.py` file is provided to help demonstrate the steps required to develop and train a model.
 A calculator instance `AMP(model, label)` is first constructed, with the model containing several arguments that allow for the customizability of the model/training scheme.
 For a more detailed look into these options, the `model` class can be found in `core.py`.
 Once the calculator has been fully defined, training and predicting is performed identical to *AMP* with a `.train()` and `.get_potential_energy()`/`get_forces()` pass.

 The implementation currently relies on *SIMPLE-NN* to carry out fingerprint/fingerprint derivative calculations.
 Such calculations will be directly implemented in the near future as to enhance the model's computational performance by taking advantage of PyTorch's ```autograd``` feature.
 Skorch has been integrated to allow for even greater customizability and flexibility by interfacing with sklearn.
+An `skorch_example.py` file is provided to demonstrate the steps required to develop and train a model using skorch.

 Installation Instructions:
 - ```git clone https://github.com/ulissigroup/amptorch.git```